ADVISORY FRANCE-ELECTION/ -- SCHEDULE UPDATED / SUBJECT TO CHANGE --

 0845GMT - Far right French presidential candidate Marine Le Pen arrives at polling station to vote in the northern town of Henin Beaumont.
 (REUTERS)

 0915GMT - Far right French presidential candidate Marine Le Pen votes in the northern town of Henin Beaumont.
-(REUTERS FOR AGENCY POOL)

-TIME TBC - Incumbent president Emmanuel Macron arrives at the polling station in the seaside town of Le Touquet.
 (REUTERS)

-TIME TBC - Incumbent president Emmanuel Macron votes at the polling station in the seaside town of Le Touquet.
-(AGENCY POOL)

 1759GMT (POSSIBLE ONLY) - French broadcasters countdown to reveal the first exit polls which predict which two candidates will go through to the final round of the presidential election.
 (SOURCE TBC)